 It's hard to beat University of Nevada - Las Vegas if you wish to pursue Electrical Engineering as a major.
 Located in Las Vegas, Nevada, this university is best suited for students who flourish in an urban atmosphere.

-Freshmen are not required to live on-campus at University of Nevada - Las Vegas.77.0% of freshmen return for their sophomore year of school.
-Check out some school videos to learn more about what's happening on campus.
+Freshmen are not required to live on-campus at University of Nevada - Las Vegas.
+74.0% of freshmen return for their sophomore year of school.
+Videos from UNLV can be a great way to get more info on the university.